OliverHiltz-Perron/ScientificFraud/README.md

-# The business of scientific misconduct
+# The business of scientific fraud

 ## About this project